The installation in this exhibition is concerned with representation, the reality of pictures, thoughts and ideas.

 Finally, the name of the exhibition True Nature referes to the Zen Buddhist concept of True Nature where all things

-are seen to have a common, shared essence.
+are seen to have a common, shared essence (or the lack of it).
 In this view our isolated, self centered perspective of things is just

 partial truth.
 One appears as many, many appears as one.
 According to Zen master Dōgen Kigen, only a picture of a